-Welcome to truce, a litblog covering a range of things—from experimental fiction to literature in translation to interviews with literary critics.
+Welcome to truce, a litblog mostly about experimental fiction, literature in translation, and interviews with literary critics.

-There is a short bio below the photo, and menu links above take you to samples of my fiction and nonfiction.
-Thanks for visiting truce!
+There’s a short bio about me below the photo, and menu links above to samples of my fiction and nonfiction.
+Thanks for visiting truce.

 - Email: mattjakubowski at hotmail dot com